NGUYEN-8lllD/M-7F-HUNT3R/README.md

 **Conclusion:**

-=> Higher cholesterol and resting blood pressure levels are associated with heart disease, but they are not standalone predictors.
-A comprehensive risk assessment must consider multiple factors, and addressing data anomalies will enhance the reliability of the analysis.
+=> High cholesterol and resting blood pressure levels are linked to heart disease, but they are not the only predictors.
+A full risk check needs to look at many factors together.
+Fixing any unusual data will also make the analysis more reliable.

 ![image](https://github.com/user-attachments/assets/67920a28-e8d4-4aee-b9da-766cc47458b1)